-Elusys Holdings also, as a post-closing covenant, on January 26, 2024 purchased from us a convertible promissory note in the aggregate amount of \$2,250,000 (the "Note"), the conversion of which is subject to both Elusys Holdings' election and obtaining stockholder approval of the issuance of shares of our common stock upon such conversion.
-As of December 31, 2023, the fair value of this contingent consideration receivable, related party is \$0.3 million.
-The Note bears interest at a rate of 1% per annum, mature on the one-year anniversary of its issuance and convert into shares of our common stock at the option of Elusys Holdings only if stockholder approval of the issuance of such shares of common stock issuable upon conversion of the Note is obtained prior to the maturity date.
+Elusys Holdings also, as a post-closing covenant, on January 26, 2024 purchased from the Company a convertible promissory note in the aggregate amount of \$2,250,000 (the "Convertible Note"), the conversion of which is subject to both Elusys Holdings' election and was subject to obtaining stockholder approval of the issuance of shares of our common stock upon such conversion, which stockholder approval was obtained on July 15, 2024.
+As of December 31, 2023, the fair value of this contingent consideration receivable, related party was \$0.3 million.
+The Convertible Note bore interest at a rate of 1% per annum, mature on the one-year anniversary of its issuance and converts into shares of our common stock at the option of Elusys Holdings only if stockholder approval of the issuance of such shares of common stock is obtained prior to the maturity date.
 The conversion price is equal to \$0.39109 (which was 110% of the volume weighted average price (VWAP) of our common stock for the seven trading days prior to December 11, 2023).
-Based upon a conversion price of \$0.39109, which is 110% of the VWAP of our common stock for the seven trading days prior to December 11, 2023, upon conversion of the Note (exclusive of interest), Elusys Holdings would be issued 5,810,740 shares of our common stock upon conversion of the Note.
+Based upon a conversion price of \$78.22, which is 110% of the VWAP of our common stock for the seven trading days prior to December 11, 2023, upon conversion of the Convertible Note (exclusive of interest), Elusys Holdings would be issued 29,053 shares of our common stock.